rust-lang/wg-async/src/vision/status_quo/alan_picks_web_server.md

 ### Second problem: incompatible versions of the same runtime

-Alan does all the changes and again the compiler seems to be happy.
+Alan migrates to Actix web and again the compiler seems to be happy.
 To his surprise, the same problem happens again.
-The program panics with the message `there is no reactor running, must be called from the context of a Tokio 1.x runtime`.
+The program panics with the message as before: `there is no reactor running, must be called from the context of a Tokio 1.x runtime`.
 He is utterly puzzled as Actix web is based on Tokio just like reqwest.
+Didn't he just fixed problem number 1?

 It turns out that the issue is that Alan's using v0.11.2 of reqwest, which uses tokio v1, and v3.3.2 of actix-web, which uses tokio v0.3.